alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Install Azure Active Directory Connect

 1. Download the latest version of the AAD Connect tool from [here](https://www.microsoft.com/en-us/download/details.aspx?id=47594)
-    - You will need to temporarily [enable downloads on the VM](https://www.thewindowsclub.com/disable-file-download-option-internet-explorer
+    - You will need to temporarily [enable downloads on the VM](https://www.thewindowsclub.com/disable-file-download-option-internet-explorer).
+Disable downloads after download complete.
     - You will be promted to add webpages to exceptions.
 Do this.

 2. Run the installer